 When should you go trekking in the Himalayas?

-With whom should you go trekking in the Himalayas?
+To whom should you go trekking in the Himalayas?

 Why?
-When? with Whom? for What? you must go trekking in The Himalayas!
+When? with Whom? for What?
+You must go trekking in The Himalayas!

 Trekking in the Himalayas is made for anybody that loves the great outdoors and can push themselves to the next limit.
 Follow the trails and safety guidelines while trekking in Nepal.
-Make sure to not underestimate the challenge and always remain positive.
+Make sure not to underestimate the challenge and always remain positive.
 That is the fastest way of mastering a trek in the Himalayas!